bmukankusi/ARPlaneTracking/README.md

 2. **Installation**:

-   -git clone the repository
+   - git clone the repository
-   -Open in Unity and deploy to your device
+   - Open in Unity and deploy to your device